depthfirstlearning/depthfirstlearning.com/_posts/2018-06-24-DeepStack.markdown

 <br>
 # 5 Counterfactual Regret Minimization #2
   **Motivation**: We saw last week the practical side of CFR and how effective it can be.
-This week we’ll be diving more into the theory underlying it.
+This week we’ll understand the theory underlying it.
 This will culminate with Blackwell’s Approachability Theorem, a generalization of repeated two-player zero-sum games.
+This is a challenging session but the payoff will be a much keener understanding of CFR's strengths.

   **Required**:
   1. PLG: Section 7.3-7.7, 7.9